-In order to succeed in a Distance Education course, you must be self-motivated and be able to work well independently with minimum supervision.
+In order to succeed in a distance education course, you must be self-motivated and be able to work well independently with minimum supervision.
 You do not meet regularly with your instructor in the classroom, so you must be able to manage your time effectively and stay on track with your coursework.
 It’s also important that you have strong reading and writing skills.
-(See the “Tips for Success” section in the Online Student Handbook)
+Please see Skills for Success for more information.

 Some instructors require students to be online at a particular time to take quizzes or exams, or to participate in chat sessions.
 You may contact your instructor for details.

 It’s very important that you get in touch with your instructor as soon as possible if you’re having trouble.
 You may contact them by phone or by email.
 Our full-time instructors hold weekly office hours, so you can visit them in person, if you wish.
 Contact information for your faculty will be in your syllabus.

 If you find you need help with the course material, check out the Tutoring Program administered by the ECC Learning Resources Center (LRC).
 Tutors help students prepare for tests, learn new concepts, improve study techniques, and answer questions about assignments.
 Free tutoring for ECC students is available each semester.
 All LRC tutors are highly trained and certified.
 Visit the Tutoring webpage for more information.
 Also Canvas assistance is offered through Canvas Assist, which is located on the Distance Education webpage, or the Learning Resource Center webpage.